 First, you'll need to have an Amazon S3 bucket and a folder inside it.
 Take note of the names of the bucket and the folder, as you'll need those later.

-Next, launch your JSCAPE MFT Server manager and navigate to the Network Storage page.
+Next, launch your JSCAPE MFT Server manager and navigate to the Reverse Proxies page.
 Click the Add button.

 After that, select the Amazon S3 protocol and then click OK.

-You'll then need to give this network storage a name (let's say 'ns-s3').
+You'll then need to give this reverse proxy a name (let's say 's3 storage').

-Select 'Use credentials' and then enter your Amazon S3 username or access key and its corresponding password or secret key.
-Also select the Region your S3 bucket is associated with.
-It's basically the region selected in your S3 console when you created that S3 bucket.
+Select enter credentials and then enter your Amazon S3 username or access key and its corresponding password or secret key.

 You may click the Test Server button to test the connection to Amazon S3.